princebansal7/Learn-React/README.md

     &nbsp
     &nbsp

- - When we pass function as arugumet then don't use   paranthesis with function_name, just simply write function_name, eg:
+ - When we pass function as arugumet in another function or anywhere I guess then don't use paranthesis with function_name, just simply write function_name,

+   eg:
       ```js
       function update(){
         .....